IvanWoo/linux-playground/concurrency/README.md

 around `8192 KB` == `8 MB`

-## challenges of multi-core execuation
+## challenges of multi-core execution

 ### no atomicity